-- You will use the Brazilian real in Brazil and the Argentine peso in Argentina. - Better rates of exchange are usually available overseas, although it's worth ordering some currency from your local bank to use when you first arrive. - We strongly advise that you take debit/bank cards and credit cards, which can be used to withdraw cash at local banks as needed. - You can use most debit/credit cards at ATMs on the international networks Cirrus and Plus, but make sure to check with your home bank about withdrawal fees. - Inform your bank and credit card company of your travel plans so that they won't confuse your international purchases for fraudulent charges. - International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
-If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.
+- You will use the Brazilian real in Brazil, the Argentine peso in Argentina, and the Peruvian sol in Peru. - Better rates of exchange are usually available overseas, although it's worth ordering some currency from your local bank to use when you first arrive. - We strongly advise that you take debit/bank cards and credit cards, which can be used to withdraw cash at local banks as needed. - You can use most debit/credit cards at ATMs on the international networks Cirrus and Plus, but make sure to check with your home bank about withdrawal fees. - Inform your bank and credit card company of your travel plans so that they won't confuse your international purchases for fraudulent charges.